-The Board of Directors has established an Audit Committee and a Remuneration Committee to increase the efficiency of its work.
-The Board of Directors annually elects the members and the chair of the committees from among its members and approves the written charters of the committees.
+The Board of Directors has established an Audit Committee to increase the efficiency of its work.
+The Board of Directors annually elects the members and the chair of the committee from among its members and approves the written charter of the committee.
 If needed, the Board of Directors may, at a later stage, establish other committees from amongst its members and working groups to prepare material decisions.